-The predecessor of the DIVING-PAM-II (the DIVING-PAM) has been proven as reliable and robust chlorophyll fluorometer for studying photosynthesis in and under water.
-To date, about 500 scientific papers containing measurements with the DIVING-PAM have been published.
+The DIVING-PAM-II is the successor of the DIVING-PAM which has been proven as reliable and robust chlorophyll fluorometer for studying photosynthesis in and under water.
+To date, about 500 scientific papers containing measurements with DIVING-PAM have been published.

-The DIVING-PAM-II continues the proven and trusted design of its predecessor but advances data acquisition and instrument control by employing the latest progress in LED technology, optics and electronics.
+The DIVING-PAM-II continues the manifold tested design of its predeccessor, but it possesses significant advanced data aquisition and instrument control by employing state-of-the-art optical and electronic components.

 DIVING-PAM-II and Universal Sample Holder DIVING-II-USH

 The DIVING-PAM-II fluorometer permits examinations of photosynthesis down to 50 m water depth.
 All functions of the instrument can be controlled by 10 infrared reflection switches situated inside a transparent, cylinder-shaped housing.
 A new feature is the energy-saving B /W screen which displays instrument status and measured data.
 The transflective screen is readable even under sunlight.
 For long-term assessment of photosynthesis, the instrument can also be operated by a computer via a special underwater cable.

 The innovative Miniature Spectrometer MINI-SPEC, being part of the basic DIVING-PAM-II system, adds a new level of information to studies of photosynthesis.
 The MINI-SPEC measures spectra of PAR, which are known to vary significantly with water depth.
 The device also permits spectral analyses of reflectance and fluorescence emission of a sample.
 Also new is an internal PAR sensor which continuously records the intensity of the internal light source of the DIVING-PAM-II.